 - Each project is limited to a maximum of 10 (ten) Google Cloud Armor security policies.

 - Each rule is limited to a maximum of 5 (five) IP addresses or IP address ranges.

-- There is a limit of 20,000 requests per second per project across all backends with a Cloud Armor security policy.
-Cloud Armor limits the volume of traffic that can be processed by all security policies on a per-project basis.
-Once the inbound request traffic volume (RPS) across all backends protected by a Cloud Armor security policy exceeds the limit, then inbound traffic covered by security policies will be throttled to be within the limit.
+- There is a limit of 20,000 requests per second per project across all backends with a Google Cloud Armor security policy.
+Google Cloud Armor limits the volume of traffic that can be processed by all security policies on a per-project basis.
+Once the inbound request traffic volume (RPS) across all backends protected by a Google Cloud Armor security policy exceeds the limit, then inbound traffic covered by security policies will be throttled to be within the limit.

-- Cloud Armor security policies and IP deny list/allow list are not supported for Cloud CDN.
-If you try to associate a Cloud Armor Security Policy for a backend service and Cloud CDN is enabled, the config will be rejected.
-Similarly, if you attempt to enable Cloud CDN for a backend service that has an associated Cloud Armor security policy, the configuration process will fail.
+- Google Cloud Armor security policies and IP deny list/allow list are not supported for Cloud CDN.
+If you try to associate a Google Cloud Armor Security Policy for a backend service and Cloud CDN is enabled, the config will be rejected.
+Similarly, if you attempt to enable Cloud CDN for a backend service that has an associated Google Cloud Armor security policy, the configuration process will fail.